UniversalDependencies/docs/_lt/dep/cc.md

 ### Paired conjunctions

-Paired conjunctions occur when the same conjunction is repeated before each component: _ir...ir, ar...ar, nei...nei, _etc_. (and…and, or…or, neither….nor, _etc_.)_.
+Paired conjunctions occur when the same conjunction is repeated before each component: _ir...ir, ar...ar, nei...nei_, etc. (and…and, or…or, neither….nor_, etc.).
 They depend on the component they connect and are annotated as `cc`.

 ~~~ sdparse
 Ir laiptus , ir turėklus darbuotojai sutvarkė . \n  The-employees fixed both the-stairs and the-handrails .